London Living Rent home London Living Rent

 • Have an adverse rental history, for example, rent arrears or damage to a property.

-• Have a history of bankruptcy, defaults, county court judgments (CCJs) or Individual Voluntary Agreements (IVAs).
+• Have a history of bankruptcy, defaults which include late payments, county court judgments (CCJs) or Individual Voluntary Agreements (IVAs).

 Apply now and confirm your eligibility for London Living Rent with L&Q